 The people of our district don’t expect Annapolis to solve all of their problems.
 However, we should not have to tolerate complacent leadership, cronyism in our political system or policies that don’t benefit our communities.

-I believe that now more then ever the working class is under assault.
-This is why I have made the promise of my campaign a promise of common sense solutions so that we can continue to build a strong and prosperous working class.
+I believe that now more then ever the middle class is under assault.
+This is why I have made the promise of my campaign a promise of common sense solutions so that we can continue to build a strong and prosperous middle class.
 Together, we can make this promise a reality.

 I grew up in Essex with my sister, Heather, and my brother, William.
 It took hard work to get here but we all had the good fortune to be able to purchase homes in Essex.
 This community will always be our home.